microsoft/pxt/docs/writing-docs/snippets.md

 ## Language Snippets

-To avoid using screenshots for code (which often needed updating) PXT automatically renders code snippets to blocks, javascript, or python.
+To avoid using screenshots for code (which often needed updating), PXT automatically renders code snippets to blocks, javascript, or python.
 This is done by specifying a pseudo-language on a code section.

 | **Snippet**            | **Tutorial** | **Docs Page** | **Sim (Docs)** |